A. The making of the scroll.

 When Michaiah the son of Gemariah, the son of Shaphan, heard all the words of the LORD from the book, he then went down to the king’s house, into the scribe’s chamber; and there all the princes were sitting—Elishama the scribe, Delaiah the son of Shemaiah, Elnathan the son of Achbor, Gemariah the son of Shaphan, Zedekiah the son of Hananiah, and all the princes.
 Then Michaiah declared to them all the words that he had heard when Baruch read the book in the hearing of the people.
 Therefore all the princes sent Jehudi the son of Nethaniah, the son of Shelemiah, the son of Cushi, to Baruch, saying, “Take in your hand the scroll from which you have read in the hearing of the people, and come.”
 So Baruch the son of Neriah took the scroll in his hand and came to them.
 And they said to him, “Sit down now, and read it in our hearing.”
 So Baruch read it in their hearing.

 a.
 Michaiah the son of Gemariah: This Michaiah was a godly man, having been connected with the reforms and revival under King Josiah (2 Kings 22:12-13).
-He heard all the words of the LORD from the book, and knew something of the authority and power of God’s Word from the work in Josiah’s day.
+He heard all the words of the LORD from the book, and knew something of the authority and power of God’s word from the work in Josiah’s day.

 b.
-Michaiah declared to them all the words that he had heard with Baruch read the book: Michaiah brought the message of the book to the princes of Judah – sons of nobility and royalty, leaders in the kingdom.
+Michaiah declared to them all the words that he had heard when Baruch read the book: Michaiah brought the message of the book to the princes of Judah – sons of nobility and royalty, leaders in the kingdom.

 i.
 All the words: They read the whole thing.
 They didn’t just read a verse or two and then come back the next day for another verse or two.
 They heard the word chapter-by-chapter, verse by verse.